 Whiskey has been known to be embraced by the upper class drinkers as a spirit that defines elegance and class.
 Though it is true that now days it is produced at very many places of the world all have not managed the position that the most costly ones have.
 With tremendous aroma, quality and zest there are a few whiskies are not at everyone’s afford.
 The list below mentions the top ten most expensive whiskeys in the world.

 1. The Macallan Fine & Rare Collection, 1926

 Produced by Macallan Distillery in Speyside, Scotland, the Macallan Fine and Rare Collection, 1926 is a 60 years old Fine and Rare collection priced at $38000.
-The single malt whisky is served at the Borgata Hotel Casino & Spa in Atlantic City and is the most expensive whiskies of all time.
+The single malt whisky is served in one of the hotels in Atlantic City and is the most expensive whiskies of all time.